Temelio/ansible-role-secrets/README.md

 Travis run tests using Docker driver only.

 Currently, tests are done on:
-- Debian Jessie
+- Debian Stretch
-- Ubuntu Trusty
 - Ubuntu Xenial
+- Ubuntu Bionic

 and use:
-- Ansible 2.0.x
+- Ansible 2.4.x
-- Ansible 2.1.x
+- Ansible 2.5.x
-- Ansible 2.2.x
+- Ansible 2.6.x
-- Ansible 2.3.x
+- Ansible 2.7.x

 ### Running tests